odaridavid/Clean-MVVM-ArchComponents/README.md

 ## Contributors

-- Thanks to [Zafer Celaloglu](https://github.com/zfrc) for the Dagger to Koin Refactor.
+- Thanks to [Zafer Celaloglu](https://github.com/zfrc) for the Dagger to Koin Refactor and additional test cases.

 Feel free to contribute in any way to the project.